 We encourage you to read our expert assessment of the top dedicated hosting vendors, factoring in disk space, security, price, and performance.

 What is the Difference Between File Hosting and File Sharing?

 A major benefit to file hosting is the ability to allow others to access files without having to deal with annoying email attachments or flash drives.
 The former comes with restricting file size limitations, while the latter requires you to be at the same location as those you’re looking to collaborate with.

 Most worthwhile file hosting platforms offer ways to let others see or download the files you upload to your storage, typically by sending a shareable link.
 However, other services focus solely on enabling you to share large files with others without providing permanent storage or file organization systems.

 Generally speaking, file hosting is any service that allows you to upload and maintain your own files on another company’s servers.
 File sharing involves getting a link that enables someone to download a specific file.
-File sharing services like WeTransfer don’t require you to create an account and operate on a file-by-file basis — simply upload the document, get the link, share it.
+Select file sharing services, such as WeTransfer, don’t require you to create an account and operate on a file-by-file basis — simply upload the document, get the link, and share it.

 Where Can I Host Files for Free?

 Most of the options on our list of the best file hosting services include some sort of a free option.
 It may be a trial period that gives you time to get comfortable with the platform’s features and interface, or a no-cost plan that restricts your storage capacity or the tools available for you to use.
 Here are the best free file hosting plans on our list:

 - Box (10 GB with a maximum uploaded file capacity of 250 MB)

 - pCloud (Up to 20 GB with no file upload limits)